 Georgetown is one of the few neighborhoods in Washington that can be reached by water.
-Take an American River Taxi from the Wharf (Southwest Waterfront) or Yards Park/Nationals Stadium (Capitol Riverfront) for a fun, relaxing way to take in sights like the Jefferson Memorial and The Washington Monument.
+Take a Washington Monuments Cruise from the Georgetown Waterfront for a fun, relaxing way to take in sights like the Jefferson Memorial and The Washington Monument.

 Paddle the Potomac!
 Key Bridge Boathouse is the place to go to rent kayaks, canoes, or take a paddling lesson.
 For the adventurous fitness fanatics, try the stand-up paddleboard yoga or fitness classes.

 Rest a while in Georgetown Waterfront Park, whether you’re relaxing in the grass or having a zen moment on the labyrinth.

 Go retro and browse the vinyl at Hill & Dale, an indie record store located just off M Street in the cluster of shops called Canal Square.

-Visit Georgetown’s Book Hill section for gallery-hopping (a guide is here) and antiques.
+Visit Georgetown’s Book Hill section for gallery-hopping (a guide is here), antiques and great small-biz shopping.